Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Create a Resume for Your First Job
+How to Write a Resume for your first job

-Here’s an example of a sample resume for someone who is a new job seeker:
+Here’s an example of an example resume for a prospective job-seeker who is just starting out:

 Name: John Doe

-Contact Information: Number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Number, email address, LinkedIn profile

 Education:

-- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis and Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for various clients
+- Assisted with market analysis and research for clients of various kinds

-- The skills acquired are strong in Excel and PowerPoint
+- Achieved proficiency in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020